dchouzer/SLogo/README.md

 	Description:
 	The Command interface defines a contract for all commands with one method to execute the command.
-Implementations of this interface will be specific commands, each corresponding to the text commands that the parser will recognize.
-Once the parser has generated a collection of Command objects, they will be passed to the command evaluator, which will run through all commands in the list.
+Implementations of this interface will be specific commands, each corresponding to the text commands that the model will recognize.
+Once the model has generated a collection of Command objects, they will be passed to the command evaluator, which will run through all commands in the list.
 Some commands, such as those representing loops and defined methods, will hold a reference to a list of other commands, which could itself hold other nested structures as well.
 Simple commands such as move and rotate will need to be created with only a parameter value.
-	The command evaluator may also store lists of commands as "programs" so the parser won't need to re-parse recent programs - they can execute straight from the Command objects.
-Separating the command implementation from the parsing allows for greater flexibility between parsing commands and executing them - so the parser doesn't need to know how commands are executed.
+	The command evaluator may also store lists of commands as "programs" so the model won't need to re-parse recent programs - they can execute straight from the Command objects.
+Separating the command implementation from the parsing allows for greater flexibility between parsing commands and executing them - so the model doesn't need to know how commands are executed.

 Parser